A General Framework for Abstention Under Label Shift: Problem Formulation

+For the reader's clarity, we note that the focus of this work is not out-of-distribution detection (that is, we are not identifying individual examples that lie outside the training data distribution).
+Even when all test-set examples for a given class are drawn from the same distribution as the corresponding training set class, abstention could still be needed to meet a performance threshold; that is the setting we are interested in.

-\subsection{Problem Formulation}
+\section{Problem Formulation}

-Abstention objectives typically fall into the categories of \emph{bounded} and \emph{cost-based} \citep{Pietraszek2005-df}.
+The abstention objectives typically fall into the categories of \emph{bounded} and \emph{cost-based} \citep{Pietraszek2005-df}.
 In the bounded abstention case, the goal is to achieve the maximum improvement in a performance metric of interest while abstaining on no more than a fraction $k$ of instances, or to abstain on as few examples as possible while attaining a performance equal to or better than some target performance.
-It should be noted that the two bounded objectives are equivalent in the sense that if one possesses an abstention rule for the former objective, one can search over different values of $k$ to obtain an abstention rule for the latter objective.
+The two bounded objectives are equivalent in the sense that if one possesses an abstention rule for the former, one can search over different $k$ to obtain an abstention rule for the latter.

 In the cost-based abstention scenario, there is a cost associated with the model's performance and also a cost associated with abstaining on examples.
 The objective here is to minimize the total cost.
 In the case where the cost is monotonically increasing in the total number of abstained examples and monotonically decreasing in the performance of the model, cost-based abstention is equivalent to bounded abstention in the sense that if one possesses an abstention rule for optimizing performance while abstaining on a fraction $k$ of instances, one can again search over different values of $k$ to obtain an abstention rule for the cost-based case.